United States Navy SEALs: Selection and training

 Those enlisted SEALs with a medical rating will first attend the Special Operations Combat Medic Course for 6 months in Fort Bragg, North Carolina before joining a team in order to become a SEAL/Special Operator Corpsman.
-Those pursuing Officer positions first attend the Junior Officer Training Course (JOTC) to learn about operations planning and how to perform team briefings.
-In total it can take over 2.5 years to completely train a Navy SEAL for his first deployment.
+Those pursuing officer positions first attend the Junior Officer Training Course (JOTC) to learn about operations planning and how to perform team briefings.
+In total it can take over two-and-a-half years to completely train a Navy SEAL for his first deployment.

 Women

 Until December 2015, female sailors were barred from becoming Navy SEALs by naval regulation; however, this prohibition no longer exists.
 As early as August 2015, it was reported that the "Navy is planning to open its elite SEAL teams to women who can pass the grueling training regimen."
 In that same month, Admiral Jon Greenert, the Chief of Naval Operations at the time, said that "he and the head of Naval Special Warfare Command, Rear Admiral Brian Losey, believe that if women can pass the legendary six-month Basic Underwater Demolition/SEAL (BUD/S) training, they should be allowed to serve."
 On 3 December 2015, it was announced that there are now "no exceptions" to all military roles in the U.S., and women can become U.S. Navy SEALs.

+Since the Navy opened up special warfare jobs to female sailors in 2016, 18 women have attempted to pass Special Warfare Combatant-craft Crewmen (SWCC) and SEAL training.

 The Washington Examiner reported on 10 August 2017: "A woman aiming to become the first female Navy SEAL officer quit about a week into the initial training".

-In 2019 the Navy announced that an unnamed female officer was the first to successfully complete the SEAL Officer Assessment and Selection program (SOAS).
+In 2019, the Navy announced that an unnamed female officer was the first to successfully complete the SEAL Officer Assessment and Selection program (SOAS).
 She was one of a group of five female candidates to enter the program.
 She opted not to start BUD/S afterwards, instead choosing another assignment in the Navy.

-In July 2021, the Naval Special Warfare (NSW) training program graduated its first woman operator, who would go on to become a Special Warfare Combatant-craft Crewman (SWCC).
-This would mark the first time a woman has graduated from the NSW assessment and selection pipeline.
+Issues

+In December 2016, the SEALs halted all training and ordered a safety stand-down because of substance abuse within its ranks.
+As part of the safety stand-down, all SEALs were required to submit to urinalysis.
+In August 2019, a review of the culture of Special Operations Command was ordered following cases of misconduct involving the SEALS, which included substance abuse by members of SEAL Team 10 and allegations of sexual assault and intoxication by a SEAL platoon in Iraq.

+In 2021, SEAL team members appeared on CBS concealing their identities out of concern for retribution.
+They alerted the public to a culture of lawlessness, misconduct, and war crimes within their ranks.

+Relationship with CIA

+The CIA's highly secretive and elite Special Operations Group (SOG) recruits operators from SEAL Teams, with joint operations going back to the MACV-SOG during the Vietnam War.
+This cooperation still exists today, as evidenced by military operations in Iraq and Afghanistan.